Alinka8/seleniumGuru/README.md

 # seleniumGuru
-intro to Java and Selenium
+intro to Java and Selenium Guru